ABOUT THE SCHOOL

-The School of Middle Eastern and North African Studies (MENAS) is a multi-disciplinary unit focusing on the region extending from Morocco to Afghanistan which includes the Arab world, Iran, Israel and Turkey, providing a full range of language courses in Arabic, Persian, Turkish and Hebrew (through Judaic Studies) and undergraduate and graduate studies in culture, history, religion, politics and conflict.
+The School of Middle Eastern and North African Studies (MENAS) is a multi-disciplinary unit focusing on the region extending from Morocco to Afghanistan, which includes the Arab world, Iran, Israel, and Turkey.
+We provide a full range of language courses in Arabic, Persian, Turkish, and Hebrew (through Judaic Studies), and undergraduate and graduate courses in the history, culture, linguistics, religion, and politics of the region.

-MENAS offers programs leading to the Bachelor of Arts (BA), Master of Arts (MA), Accelerated Masters (AMP), and the Doctor of Philosophy (Ph.D.) degrees in Middle Eastern and North African Studies, with courses in anthropology, art and architecture, geography, history, linguistics, Islamic studies, literary studies, mass culture and media studies, minority studies, and political science.
+MENAS offers programs leading to the Bachelor of Arts (BA), Master of Arts (MA), Accelerated Master of Arts (AMP), and the Doctor of Philosophy (PhD) degrees in Middle Eastern and North African Studies, with courses in anthropology, art and architecture, geography, history, linguistics, Islamic studies, literary studies, mass culture and media studies, minority studies, and political science.
 The School also offers a BA in Arabic.

-MENAS offers, in conjunction with other departments, a Dual MA in MENAS and Journalism, a Dual MA in MENAS and Library Science, a Dual MA-MPA in MENAS and Public Policy, and a Dual PhD in MENAS and Anthropology.
-Minor Programs in MENAS are offered for PhD students in other departments.
+MENAS offers, in conjunction with other departments, a dual MA in MENAS and Journalism, a dual MA in MENAS and Public Administration, and a dual PhD in MENAS and Anthropology.

 MENAS receives support from the Center for Middle Eastern Studies, which is one of 14 Middle East centers nationally to receive National Resource Center funding.
 The University has had an NRC in Middle East studies since 1975, making it one of the longest consistently funded centers in the country.
 The Center supports students through Foreign Language and Area Studies grants, provides seed-funding for faculty positions, supports academic work through conference and events, and does community outreach.